 → Love Life ←

 Having met his wife when he was 17, Ivey married his high school sweetheart, Luciaetta, at the Little White Wedding Chapel on Las Vegas Boulevard in Las Vegas on May 19, 2002.
-They moved to Las Vegas in 2004, where she started to play micro stakes poke.
+They moved to Las Vegas in 2004, where she started to play micro stakes poker.
 Ivey used to joke that he would return home after losing hundreds of thousands of dollars only to find himself consoling his wife for losing seventy-five cents.

 After being married for seven years, Phil and Luciaetta Ivey filed a joint petition for divorce.
 David Chesnoff, a high-profile divorce attorney and, reportedly, also a great poker player in his free time, represented Ivey, and the divorce was granted on December 29, 2009.

 Although his ex-wife Luciaetta received $180,000 per month in alimony from her husband’s Tiltware payments, she claimed the settlement was not fair because “Phil enjoyed the remaining approximately $740,000,” and she tried repeatedly to open the case.
 Nevertheless, the case remains closed.

 Now going by the name of Luciaetta Rich and living in in a 3722 square feet mansion (345sqm) in Tampa Bay, Florida, she seems to have moved beyond requiring the assistance of Ivey’s alimony payments.